Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 ```

 Note that the class `SimpleNamespace(...)` is used to elegantly access the algorithm parameters like `par.h`.
 But of
 course you could also access the parameters via `h = parameters["h"]`.

+*__<Andre: this I find confusing.
+It currently states that runtime is the max of the memory and itself.
+Also the runtime
+ should be computed more accurately as `log2(2**par.h + 2**(n-par.h))` to be in line with what is done in the library>__*
-Additionally, see the runtime formular
+Additionally, see the runtime formula
-`runtime = max(par.h, n - par.h)`, which states tht the runtime is always the maximum of the memory and runtime.
+`runtime = max(par.h, n - par.h)`, which states that the runtime is always the maximum of the memory and runtime.
 Therefore, the CryptographicEstimators framework automatically balances the time and memory of the algorithm, resulting
 in the numbers shown in the table.

-If a parameter has to be optimized in conjunction with other parameters, you can use `opt_parameter_name = self._get_optimal_parameter(“<parameter name>”)`.
+### Different Types of Optimization Parameters
 There are two ways of implementing optimization parameters.
-Those that can be optimized
-independently based on the input parameters, e.g. if `h=n/2` is simply always optimal.
-And there are those that need to
+If a parameter has to be optimized in conjunction with other
-be set in dependence of the time complexity and optimized together.
-The function above function does implement a
+parameters, meaning it has to be set in dependence of the time complexity, you can use `opt_parameter_name = self._get_optimal_parameter(“<parameter name>”)`,
+as in the example above.
+Note that this is usually the case.

+On the other hand there might be parameters that can be optimized independently based on the input (problem) parameters you can simply return
+that value.
+For example, if in our case `h=n/2` is always the best choice we could return `n/2` instead.
+Note that in our case
+indeed `h=n/2` is optimal with respect to the time complexity.
+However, since the choice of `h` also influences the memory complexity
+and the CryptographicEstimators allows to put constraints on the memory consumption ***<Andre: maybe reference the corresponding section>***, we decide here to use the more flexible optimization method via the
+autmoatic parameter search.

-parameter of the second kind.
-It also should be mentioned that those of the first kind have to appear first in the code
+It also should be mentioned that parameters that can be optimized independently have to appear first in the code and those
-and those of the second kind come after.
+that are optimized in conjunction come after.

-After a successful optimization process the optimal optimizing parameters, which do minimize the runtime are saved in
+After a successful optimization process the optimal parameters, which minimize the runtime are saved in
 the algorithm class and can be received via:
 ```python
 algo = DUMMYAlgorithm1(DUMMYProblem(n=100))
 algo.time_complexity()
 print(algo.get_optimal_parameters_dict())
 ```

+***<Andre: I don't understand this sentence>***
-This is particular comfortable, if in a estimation process another algorithm needs to be optimized.
+This is particular comfortable, if in an estimation process another algorithm needs to be optimized.

 # Advanced Topics:
 ## Benchmarking under memory constrains